-KIPP SoCal Public Schools ("Charter School") policy is to comply with applicable federal and state laws and regulations.
-The Charter School is the local agency primarily responsible for compliance with federal and state laws and regulations governing educational programs.
+KIPP SoCal Public Schools ("Charter School") shall have the primary responsibility to ensure compliance with applicable state and federal laws and regulations.
+The Charter School is the local agency primarily responsible for compliance with applicable federal and state laws and regulations governing educational programs.
 Pursuant to this policy, persons responsible for conducting investigations shall be knowledgeable about the laws and programs which they are assigned to investigate.
-This complaint procedure is adopted to provide a uniform system of complaint processing for the following types of complaints:
+The Charter School shall investigate and seek to resolve, in accordance with the Charter's School's Uniform Complaint Procedures ("UCP"), complaints alleging failure to comply with applicable state and federal laws and regulations including, but not limited to, the following types of complaints:

-- (1) Complaints of unlawful discrimination, harassment, including but not limited to sexual harassment, intimidation or bullying against any protected group, including actual or perceived discrimination, on the basis of the actual or perceived characteristics of age, ancestry, ethnicity, parental status, pregnancy status, color, mental or physical disability, gender, gender identity, gender expression, genetic information, immigration status, marital status, medical information, national origin, race, religion, sex, sexual orientation, or association with a person or group with one or more of these actual or perceived characteristics in any Charter School program or activity - a.
-All school team members at all schools must take immediate steps or actions to intervene when safe to do so, if they witness an act of discrimination, harassment, including but not limited to, sexual harassment, intimidation or bullying. - (2) Complaints of violations of state or federal law and regulations governing the following programs including but not limited to: - a.
-After School Education and Safety (ASES)
+- 1. Complaints of unlawful discrimination, harassment, including but not limited to sexual harassment, intimidation or bullying against any protected group, including actual or perceived discrimination, on the basis of the actual or perceived characteristics of age, ancestry, ethnicity, parental status, pregnancy status, color, mental or physical disability, gender, gender identity, gender expression, genetic information, immigration status, marital status, medical information, national origin, race, religion, sex, sexual orientation, or association with a person or group with one or more of these actual or perceived characteristics in any Charter School program or activity; - a.
+All school team members at all schools must take immediate steps or actions to intervene, when safe to do so, if they witness an act of discrimination, harassment, including but not limited to, sexual harassment, intimidation or bullying. - 2.
+Complaints of noncompliance with state and federal laws and regulations governing the following programs and activities (subject to the UCP) including but not limited to: - a.
+Accommodations for Pregnant and Parenting Pupils - b.
+Adult Education - c.
+After School Education and Safety - d.
+Agricultural Career Technical Education - e.
+Career Technical and Technical Education and Career Technical and Technical Training Programs - f.
+Child Care and Development Programs - g.
+Compensatory Education - h.
+Consolidated Categorical Aid Programs - i.
+Course Periods without Educational Content - j.
+Discrimination, harassment, including but not limited to, sexual harassment, intimidation, or bullying against any protected group as identified under California Education Code (EC) section 200 and 220 and Section 11135 of the California Government Code, including any actual or perceived characteristic as set forth in Section 422.55 of the California Penal Code, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics, in any program or activity conducted by an educational institution, as defined in EC Section 210.3, that is funded directly by, or that receives or benefits from, any state financial assistance.